jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 Poker teaches many valuable lessons about the role of luck in our lives and our emotional response to it.
 Getting excited when you have good luck in a part of your life can be just as harmful as getting sad when it gets bad.

 Some players make money.
 Some players lose it.
-It helps if you have pocket aces, but that's rare.
+It helps if you have pocket aces, but that’s rare.
 Even then, sometimes even the best starting hand loses to bad luck and timing.

 Even when you play well, you’ll sometimes lose.
 Even when you have an advantage, you sometimes fail.
 While skill undoubtedly plays an important role, a large part of the game is beyond your control.

-You don't control the cards.
-You don't control the other players.
+You don’t control the cards.
+You don’t control the other players.
 The only thing you can control is how well you play your hand.
-You're only master of your own life.
+You’re only master of your own life.

 I experienced significant increases in my mood and productivity when I started focusing on what I could actually do something about.
 For example, when it comes to making money online, there is a lot I can’t do anything about.